AlexHHsiao/linux/README.md

 I worked with Yizhou to understand the existing code and wrote test cases to test our changes.

 ### Yizhou Yan
+I Worked with Hongquan to setup local enviroment for the assignment.
+Reviewed and standardlized the steps for building the linux kernel and completing the assignment.
+Focused on editing cpuid.c file.
+Implemented leaf function in kvm_emulate.cpiud.
+Discussed with Hongquan about the existing measurement code logic in svm.c.

 ## Steps to complete
 * Make sure you are in this repository